jacksund/simmate/docs/_old_notes/benchmarks/README.md

 ## Workflow Engine

-The `simmate.engine` module builds off of Prefect where a lot of the core functionality is inspired by [fireworks](https://github.com/materialsproject/fireworks) and [custodian](https://github.com/materialsproject/custodian).
+The `simmate.workflows` module builds off of Prefect where a lot of the core functionality is inspired by [fireworks](https://github.com/materialsproject/fireworks) and [custodian](https://github.com/materialsproject/custodian).

 ### `engine.s3task` alternatives
 - [custodian](https://github.com/materialsproject/custodian)